Introduction

 I subscribe strongly to the principles of open source sharing of knowledge.
 If you want to reference the material in this book or use the exercises or data sets in trainings or classes, you are free to do so and you do not need to request my permission.
 I only ask that you make reference to this book as the source.

-I expect this book to improve over time.
+I expect this book to continuously.
 If you found this book or any part of it helpful to solving a problem, I’d love to hear about it.
 If you have comments to improve or question any aspect of the contents of this book I encourage you to leave an issue on its Github repository.
 This is the most reliable way for me to see your comment.
 I promise to consider all comments and input, but I do have to make a personal judgment about whether they are helpful to the aims and purpose of this book.
-If I do make changes or additions based on your input I will make a point to acknowledge your contribution.

-I would like to thank the following individuals who have reviewed or contributed to this book at some point during its development: Liz Romero, Alex LoPilato, Kevin Jaggs, Seth Saavedra, Akshay Kotha.
-My sincere thanks to Alexis Fink for drawing on her years of people analytics experience to set the context for this book in her foreword.
-My thanks to the people analytics community for their constant encouragement and support in sharing theory, content and method, and to the R community for all the work they do in giving us amazing and constantly improving statistical tools to work with.
+I would like to thank the many individuals who have contributed to the content of this book by making suggestions, finding errors and suggesting clarifications.
+Over the past five years since the first edition was published, those names have become too numerous to mention, but they have all played an important part and this book would not be where it is today without their generous time and effort.
+My sincere thanks to my friend and colleague Alexis Fink for drawing on her years of people analytics experience to set the context for this book in her foreword.
+Her constant encouragement and positivity, along with our shared passion to improve the science and study of work, has been an important motivator for me in creating this resource.
+My thanks to the people analytics community for their constant encouragement and support in sharing theory, content and method, and to the R and Python communities for all the work they do in giving us amazing and constantly improving statistical software tools to work with.
 Finally, I would like to thank my family for their patience and understanding on the evenings and weekends I dedicated to the writing of this book, and for tolerating far too much dinner conversation on the topic of statistics.

 Keith McNulty